 Your examination should be scheduled the week after your menstrual period.
 Not before or during as the breasts might be tender.
 Avoid powder and/or deodorant on breasts or underarms the day of the examination.
 You will also be asked to take off any jewellary as it can affect the quality of the result.

 Please bring previous mammograms or other imaging reports when you come to your appointment with the specialist.
 It is an important tool for your doctor to use to compare the results.
 If you are unable to get the reports, we can request those for you.
-Simply sign a release letter when you come and our doctor will request them on your behalf.
-He/she will need to wait to read these prior to your appointment which that can take up to two weeks.
+Simply sign a release letter when you come and our walk in clinic private doctor will request them on your behalf.
+She will need to wait to read these prior to your appointment which that can take up to two weeks.

 Mammograms can be uncomfortable and occasionally painful.
 However the procedure is relatively quick.
 Two glass plates slowly press the breast tissue that allows for a detail image to be taken.
 Two pictures are taken of every breast at diverse angles.